-Composition is the placement of relative subjects and elements within an image or scene to create a pleasing look, therefore learning these various skills can vastly improve your photography.
+Composition is the placement compose of relative subjects and elements within an image or scene to create a pleasing look, therefore learning these various skills can vastly improve your photography.

-These rules shouldn’t be set in stone, but used as a guide when you are framing your shots.
+These rules shouldn’t be set in stone but used as a guide when you are framing your shots.
 If you feel your photos aren’t quite up to scratch, try some of these rules and you will hopefully see some improvement!

 1. Rule of Thirds

 The Rule of Thirds is usually one of the first photographic techniques beginners learn.
 This is where you mentally picture 2 horizontal and vertical lines creating a 3×3 grid over your image.
 The idea is to place the horizon on one of these lines or the main subject on one of the intersecting lines.
-This means the image is off-centre making your eye look around the image not straight into the middle.
+This means the image is off-center making your eye look around the image not straight into the middle.
 You can use this technique on most types of photography from landscapes to portraits, as it forces you to avoid positioning the subject in the middle.

 2. Using Leading Lines